nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 ## First setup

-Pick an external storage device, which you want to move your persistent data to.
+Pick an external storage device which you want to move your persistent data to.
 It can be, for example, a simple USB flash drive, but it is strongly encouraged to use a regular HDD or SSD to get both higher speed and better durability.